MarynaPR/employee-tracker-application/Readme.md

 Because this application is not deployed, here's a  link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria below being met.

+## Contribution

+Contributions, issues and feature requests are welcome.
+Feel free to check issues page.(link here?)
+Give (thums up image, or star) if this project helped you.

 ## Mock-Up

 The following animation shows an example of the application being used from the command line: